ansys/pyprimemesh/doc/source/user_guide/automesh.rst

 volumetric meshing with given meshing parameters.

 .. note::
-   The starting point for the volumetric meshing procedure is a valid surface mesh.
+   The starting point for the volumetric meshing procedure is a valid surface mesh defining any number of computed volumetric regions.
+If overlapping meshed faces are present then the mesh method may fail due to duplicate nodes on the face.
+Consider if the overlapping faces are intended to be in the same part and what the expected connectivity between the faces should be.
+If meshing adjacent volumes with disconnected overlapping faces between the volumes it is recommended that the volumes be in different parts.

 .. tip::
     Volume mesh can be generated using the :func:`Mesh.volume_mesh() <ansys.meshing.prime.lucid.Mesh.volume_mesh>`